-5.2 Configuring Recording and Capture Schedule
+5.2 Configuring Recording Schedule

-- The DVR supports continuous, alarm, motion, motion | alarm, motion & alarm, event, and POS triggered recording types. - In this chapter, we take the record schedule procedure as an example, and the same procedure can be applied to configure schedule for recording.
+The LTD85XXK-ST and LTD83XXK-ET series DVR support continuous, alarm, motion, motion | alarm, motion & alarm, and event triggered recording types. • In this chapter, we take the record schedule procedure as an example, and the same procedure can be applied to configure schedule for recording.